peterjc/thapbi-pict/docs/examples/woody_hosts/prepare.rst

 What the prepare command does can be briefly summarised as follows:

-* Quality trim the FASTQ reads (pairs where either read becomes too short are discarded).
 * Merge the overlapping paired FASTQ reads into single sequences (pairs which do not overlap are discarded, for example from unexpectedly long fragments, or not enough left after quality trimming).